RISHABH1270/Kubernetes_Cheatsheet/README.md

 2) NodePort – exposed on each node's IP + port
 3) LoadBalancer – exposes via external LB (cloud-based)

-🌉 Ingress (L7 - HTTP/HTTPS routing) - Ingress handles application-layer routing, usually HTTP/HTTPS.
-It lets you expose multiple services via a single external IP using rules like /api, /app.
-Requires an Ingress Controller (e.g. NGINX, Traefik, HAProxy).
+🌉 Ingress (L7 - HTTP/HTTPS routing) - Ingress manages application-layer (L7) traffic routing in Kubernetes, primarily for HTTP and HTTPS.
+It enables you to expose multiple backend services through a single external IP using routing rules based on hostnames and paths (e.g., /api, /app).
+Ingress requires an Ingress Controller (e.g., NGINX, Traefik, HAProxy) to function.

-Ingress Flow: External request hits Ingress Controller (e.g., NGINX).
-Based on hostname/path, the controller forwards traffic to the correct backend service.
-TLS termination and SSL cert management can also be handled.
+🔁 Ingress Traffic Flow:
+- External client sends an HTTP/HTTPS request to the cluster's Ingress Controller.
+- The Ingress Controller inspects the host and path in the request.
+- Based on defined Ingress rules, it forwards the request to the appropriate backend Service.
+- TLS termination (decrypting HTTPS) and certificate management (e.g., via cert-manager) are typically handled at the Ingress level.

 🔁 Basic Network Terminology:

-North-South traffic: Traffic that enters or exits your mesh (e.g., from internet to your cluster or vice versa).
+- North-South traffic: Traffic that enters or exits your mesh (e.g., from internet to your cluster or vice versa).

-East-West traffic: Internal communication between services within the mesh (e.g., microservice A calling microservice B).
+- East-West traffic: Internal communication between services within the mesh (e.g., microservice A calling microservice B).

 🎯 Role of Istio Components:

+1) Ingress Gateway:
-1) Ingress Gateway - Handles north-south traffic.
-It’s an Istio-managed load balancer that sits at the edge of the mesh.
-Receives external traffic and forwards it into the mesh.
+   - An Istio-managed load balancer that sits at the edge of the mesh.
+   - Handles north-south traffic — i.e., traffic entering the mesh from outside.
+   - Forwards external requests into the appropriate internal services.

+3) Egress Gateway -
-2) Egress Gateway - Handles outbound traffic to services outside the mesh.
-Controls how services inside the mesh access the outside world.
+   - Handles outbound traffic — from inside the mesh to external services.
+   - Enables fine-grained control over which services can access the outside world, and how.

+---

-🧩 Where VirtualService and Gateway Fit:
+## 🧩 Where Gateway and VirtualService Fit

-🛣️ Gateway (Kubernetes + Istio object)
-Defines how incoming traffic (usually HTTP, HTTPS, TCP) enters the mesh.
+🛣️ Gateway (Kubernetes + Istio object) : Defines how external traffic enters the mesh via the Ingress Gateway (usually HTTP, HTTPS, TCP).
+These two Istio resources work together to define how traffic enters and moves within the mesh.

 It configures the Istio Ingress Gateway, defining ports, protocols, TLS, etc.

+Sample YAML for Gateway:
 ```yaml
 apiVersion: networking.istio.io/v1beta1
 kind: Gateway